pashky/restclient.el/README.md

 - `C-c C-p`: jump to the previous query
 - `C-c C-n`: jump to the next query
 - `C-c C-.`: mark the query under the cursor
+- `C-c C-u`: copy query under the cursor as a curl command

 Query file example: